Unsupervised dynamic modeling of medical image transformation: Introduction

 Today, most medical imaging modalities support some form of time-resolved imaging.
 In some modalities, like ultrasound, it is the default mode of operation, while in others it is known under different names depending on the application, e.g. fluoroscopy~\cite{Wallace2008}, 4DCT~\cite{Pan2004} and 4D flow MRI \cite{Markl2012}.
 It is used for analysis, in e.g. cardiac diagnostics~\cite{angelini2001lv} and for guidance, monitoring and control in e.g. interventional and intraoperative percutaneous procedures and surgeries~\cite{blanco2005interventional,weil2007long} and image-guided radiation therapy~\cite{mittauer2018new,srinivasan2014applications}.

-In this paper we want to uncover the dynamics in a medical image time series based on nothing but the images themselves.
-Our aim is to learn a parameterized mathematical function, $f$, such that the image $y_t$ at time $t$ is described by the dynamical system
+In this paper, we want to uncover the dynamics in a medical image time series based on nothing but the images themselves.
+Our aim is to learn a fast, nearly real-time, parameterized function, $h$, such that the image $y_t$ at time $t$ is described by the dynamical system

 where $y_{1:t-1} = \{y_{1}, \dots y_{t-1}\}$ are the previously observed images and $\epsilon_t$ is noise.
+This representation makes it possible to predict $\hat{y}_t = h(y_{1:k})$ based on observations up to time $k$, i.e. to impute~($t<k$), filter~($t=k$), or extrapolate~($t>k$) images.
+Instead of reconstructing image $y_t$ directly from~(\ref{eq:first}) we model the motion of the dynamics, i.e. the spatial transformation $\varphi_t$ from a predefined reference image $y$.
+The reconstructed image is then acquired by transforming $y$ with the spatial transformation, $y_t = y \circ \varphi_t$.
+Modeling the image transformations instead of the images directly enables transferring auxiliary information, such as segmentation, from one image domain to another.

+Prediction of 2D video sequences has lately shown impressive results~\cite{walker2021predicting,saxena2021clockworkvae,hafner2019dreamer} in computer vision.
+Video prediction methods are usually evaluated based on the visualization of the predicted frames.
+Here, and in the medical domain, we are interested in explaining the true spatial transformation that generates the dynamical motion.

-This representation makes it possible to predict $\hat{y}_t = f(y_{1:t-1})$ based on observations up to time $T$, i.e. to impute~($t<T$) or extrapolate~($t>T$) images.
-In the medical domain, there are many examples of motion modeling based on side information \cite{mcclelland2013respiratory,verma2010survey} such as from X-ray tracking of implanted markers or surface tracking.
-But, to the best of our knowledge, there are no examples where the motion model is based directly and exclusively on the temporal medical images under study.
-Temporal medical images contains high dimensional data where the dynamics, due to cyclic and deformable motion, is nonlinear.
-While linear assumption is preferable for several reasons, like tractable filtering and smoothing posteriors, it is inappropriate for the raw image series.
-The idea of this paper is to reduce the high dimensional data to a low-dimensional latent space wherein the linearity assumptions are valid.
-For this we combine techniques from generative and dynamic modelling and train the model end-to-end.
-In literature, this is referred to as Deep State-Space Models (DSSM)~\cite{fraccaro2017disentangled,karl2016deep,krishnan2017structured}.
+Temporal medical images contain high-dimensional data where the dynamics, due to cyclic and deformable motion, is nonlinear.
+While the linear assumption is preferable for several reasons, including tractable filtering and smoothing posteriors, it is inappropriate for the raw image series.
+The idea of this paper is to reduce the high-dimensional data to a low-dimensional latent space wherein the linearity assumptions are valid.
+For this we combine techniques from generative and dynamic modeling and train the model end-to-end.
+In the literature, this is referred to as a deep state-space model (DSSM)~\cite{fraccaro2017disentangled,karl2016deep,krishnan2017structured}.

+In the medical domain, there are many examples of motion modeling based on motion proxies \cite{mcclelland2013respiratory,verma2010survey} such as tracking implanted markers using X-ray imaging or surface tracking.
+Those methods are limited to the accuracy and applicability of the motion proxy.
+To the best of our knowledge, the only example where the motion model is based directly and exclusively on the temporal medical images under study is the recent work by \cite{krebs2021learning}.
+They model the dynamics in a low-dimensional probabilistic space using a temporal convolutional network~\cite{bai2018empirical} and a Gaussian process prior.
+In their model, the prediction length is restricted based on the motion matrix.
+We overcome this by modeling the dynamics as a first-order Markov process.